 Peter Musliner, MD, Director and co-founder of Boundaries Therapy Center, has evolved a diagnostic and treatment approach that emphasizes a recognition of the interplay between environmental, personal and biological factors.
 Trained as both a child and adult psychiatrist, and grounded in both traditional psychodynamic and symptom-focused, time-limited therapies, he has increasingly made use of the rapidly expanding knowledge about brain circuitry/chemistry and its role in psychiatric disorders.
 Psychopharmacologic evaluations and treatment management has become a large part of what he offers to his patients, both adult and adolescents.
 He works in conjunction with the other therapists at Boundaries to provide medication evaluations and consults for their clients in addition to the ongoing treatment.

 Stephanie Tournet, MD, is a graduate of the University of Pennsylvania, where she majored in Biological Basis of Behavior.
 She proceeded to Boston University for a Masters in Medical Sciences, followed by a Masters of Public Health.
 She received MD degree from Boston University and completed her adult psychiatry residency at the Harvard Longwood Psychiatric Residency Training Program.
 She completed a child psychiatric fellowship at the Cambridge Health Alliance.
 She has a faculty appointment through Harvard Medical School and teaching and supervisory responsibilities at Cambridge Hospital.
 She is board certified in Adult and Child Psychiatry.
 Dr. Tournet specializes in treating children, adults and families who are experiencing emotional, behavioral and relationship difficulties.
-She treats mood and anxiety disorders, autistic spectrum disorders, ADHD, learning disorders, eating disorders and substance abuse.
-Her areas of expertise include prescription drug therapy, cognitive-behavioral therapy, supportive therapy, individual psychodynamic therapy, play therapy, and parent guidance.
+She treats mood and anxiety disorders, autistic spectrum disorders, ADHD, learning disorders, and eating disorders.
 She works in conjunction with the clinical therapists at Boundaries in supporting their clients with medication evaluations and consults.

 Laurie Gray, MD, received her degree from University of Pennsylvania School of Medicine where she went on to complete a General Psychiatry Residency.
 She then completed a Child and Adolescent Psychiatry Fellowship at Cambridge Health Alliance, Cambridge MA.
 At Boundaries she conducts comprehensive initial evaluations and assessments and treats a variety of diagnoses.
 She is familiar with the full range of psychotropic medications.
 Dr. Gray has a special expertise in bereavement and CBT for mood and anxiety disorders.

-Dee Shaligram, MD, is a Harvard educated and Board certified Adult and Child Psychiatrist.
+Dee Shaligram, MD, is a Board certified Adult and Child Psychiatrist.
 She performs comprehensive psychiatric consultations and offers medication management and psychotherapy for children and adults.
 She has over 15 years of experience with a wide variety of diagnoses and is on the teaching faculty at Harvard Medical School.
 Her expertise includes anxiety, mood disorders, ADHD, developmental disorders and mental health issues associated with physical illness with a particular interest in resilience building (through exercise, music and meditation), life transitions, parent guidance and cultural issues.
-She offers strength-based, patient-focused care with an emphasis on prevention in a warm and private outpatient setting.
-She is accepting new referrals.
+She offers strength-based, patient-focused care with an emphasis on prevention.

 Madeline Wagner, Ph.D, is a licensed psychologist and has been doing clinical work with adults and adolescents for more than 20 years.
 In addition to providing assessments and psychotherapy, she has taught and supervised clinicians-in-training in both public and private settings.
 Her particular areas of experience include working with couples, treating addictions and compulsions of all sorts, working through histories of traumatic experiences which effect functioning and ADHD in adults.
 Dr. Wagner works with clients experiencing problems with anxiety and mood, issues of self-regulation, efficacy, conflict and bewilderment.
 She is skilled in both brief and longer term treatment forms.